 The castor resin is then used as a raw material for 3D printing filament.
 This filament is biodegradable, durable and strong, making it an excellent choice for applications such as packaging materials, medical devices and agricultural equipment.

-EveryWear is also innovative in the production techniques they use.
-For example, the glasses are printed with 3D SLS (Selective Laser Sintering) technology.
+EveryWear is also innovative in the sustainable production techniques they use.
+The glasses are printed with 3D SLS (Selective Laser Sintering) technology.
 This is a technique in which a laser applies a layer of powder layer by layer and uses it to build an object.
 This technique has a number of advantages over traditional production techniques.

 This technique has a number of advantages, including the fact that little waste is created.
-In contrast to traditional production techniques, which often result in residual materials, 3D SLS printing only uses powder that is necessary for the object.
-This means less waste and more efficient production.
+In contrast to traditional production techniques, which often produce residual materials, 3D SLS printing only uses powder that is necessary for the object.
+This means that there is less waste and that production is more efficient.
 This contributes to our mission to have a sustainable and ethical approach in everything we do.